Author: Penny Vernon, NASBA Candidate Care Manager

 Method 2: Visualization

 Never forget that you are the one in control of your thoughts.
 Instead of dwelling on the negatives, which only increases anxiety, learn to create a positive image – visualizing yourself succeeding in your goal of passing the Exam.
 Creative Visualization techniques have been used successfully with athletes to enhance performance, and they can work for you, too.
 When you first arrive at the testing center after signing in, pause to combine deep breathing with positive imagery.
-To get started, try these visualization exercises for beginners.

 Method 3: Stretching